glhr/rasa_project/user_data/user_data.md

 - with a detailed description of the shape of the object and its colour with terms matching its data base
 - by showing it the right thing to do
 - what's up man robot what do you prefer?
+- make my kids' lunches
+- what date is it today
+- fuck off
+- that's a lot of neat stuff you have there mr robot sir
+- hey alexa play rock music
+- the violent delights have violent ends
+- make me a sanwitch
+- which item do you want to smash first
+- fuck your shiny metal ass
+- give me five
+- you need a name i'm gonna call you armbot
+- what are you a gallagher bot
+- robot rights are human rights
+- split the item into two and rename them
+- what am i asking the robot to do
+- open lower lower lower close rise
+- with motorized pivotpoints at each joint of the arm controlled by a controlboard hooked up to a powersupply
+- tell me the name
+- give the robot some default set of instructions to recognize [objects](object_name) and make it run that set of instructions by command
+- silver top curved 2 to 3 inches long 1 to 2 inches wide light weight

 ## intent:find
 - is there a [yellow](object_color) rubber [duck](object_name) on the [table](placement)